-Danielle believes in yoga as a centering, healing practice that not only strengthens and relaxes the body, but also calms and sharpens the mind towards one’s true nature.
+“I believe in yoga as a centering, transformative, healing practice that not only strengthens and relaxes the body, but also calms and sharpens the mind towards one’s true nature and our undeniable interconnectedness.
 The tools of yoga are many and transitions in life are constant.
-Every time we roll out our mats, we reconnect to the greatest gift of all… the present moment.
+Every time we roll out our mats, we reconnect to the greatest gift of all… the present moment.”

-A practitioner for 20 years, and a certified instructor since 2014, Danielle is heavily inspired by the Iyengar method of yoga practice and teaching.
-This means a focus on alignment and deep introspection throughout practice.
-She received her 200hr certification after studying with Meghan Maris and Scott Lennartz at Portland’s, Yoga Bhoga studio in 2014, and has incorporated yoga instruction into her dance classes since 2007.
-Danielle also has a BFA in mixed-media and performance art, and continues to connect the study yoga with of multiple elements of dance, somatics, and zen meditation.
+A yoga practitioner for 20 years, and a certified instructor since 2015, Danielle is committed to a focus on alignment and breath-guided introspection throughout practice.
+She received her 200hr certification with Meghan Maris and Scott Lennartz at Portland’s Yoga Bhoga studio and is dedicated to studying all 8 limbs of practice.

 I teach yoga to facilitate a time, space, and physical practice where people of all walks of life can come to know themselves on deeper levels.